Cray-HPE/docs-csm/install/index.md

    1. Next topic

       After completion of the firmware update with FAS and the preparation of compute nodes, the CSM product stream has been fully installed and configured.
-Refer to the _HPE Cray EX System Software Getting Started Guide S-8000_ on the HPE Customer Support Center at https://www.hpe.com/support/ex-gsg for more information on other product streams to be installed and configured after CSM.
+      Refer to the [`HPE Cray EX System Software Getting Started Guide (S-8000) 22.06`](http://www.hpe.com/support/ex-gsg-042120221040) on the HPE Customer Support Center for more information on other product streams to be installed and configured after CSM.
    <a name="troubleshooting_installation"></a>

    1. Troubleshooting installation problems